-When Can I Receive the COVID-19 Vaccine?
+When Can I Get the COVID-19 Vaccine?

 The COVID-19 vaccine will be available by appointment only at our designated vaccination sites.
-The vaccine will not be available in our provider offices or walk-in clinics.

 Before you schedule your appointment, please first consider:

 - If you have had a severe allergic reaction to any vaccine or injectable therapy (intramuscular, intravenous, or subcutaneous), please tell the care team when you come in for your vaccination.

 - If you had a severe allergic reaction to a COVID-19 vaccine, you should not receive a second booster of the same vaccine at this time.